 Since joining IMPACT Wrestling in 2018, Tessa Blanchard has faced both men and women on her way to proving to the world that she can be the best wrestler on the planet.
-She has had multiple must-see matches with Gail Kim, Taya Valkyrie, Brian Cage, and Sami Callihan become a one-time IMPACT Knockouts Champion and blazed a path that has no end in sight.
-She is the daughter of wrestling legend Tully Blanchard, as well as the step-daughter of another wrestling legend in Magnum TA.
+She has had multiple must-see matches with Gail Kim, Taya Valkyrie, Brian Cage, and Sami Callihan.
+Blanchard became a one-time IMPACT Knockouts Champion and blazed a path that has no end in sight.
+She is the daughter of wrestling legend Tully Blanchard.
+As well as the step-daughter of another wrestling legend in Magnum TA.

-While both have left massive impacts on her, she has made sure that the name Tessa Blanchard will not be looked at because of her father, but because of simply how incredible she is.
-At just the age of 24 years old, her confidence is sky high as she enters 2020 attempting to make this her best year yet.
+While both have left massive impacts on her, she has made sure that the name Tessa Blanchard will not be looked at because of her father.
+However, because of simply how incredible she is.
+At just the age of 24 years old, her confidence is sky-high.
+She enters 2020 attempting to make this her best year yet.
 Her presence has proven to be “Undeniable”, which is how we got to this history-making match on Sunday.

 Fans can connect with Tessa Blanchard on Twitter, @Tess_Blanchard, and Instagram, @tessa_blanchard.

 What has made IMPACT Wrestling the most ideal place for you to develop and grow?

 Tessa: I don’t know the exact answer to that question.
 When I decided to sign with IMPACT, it was just a gut feeling.
 I felt like I wanted to go there.
 I have friends there.
 Brian Cage and Moose, who are two of my really good friends in the business, both encouraging me to come here and I did.
 And when I did it, it was a bit difficult at times and I had to work my way up.
 But I don’t regret anything and I wouldn’t change anything.